serenity-is/docs/framework/dynamic-scripts/lookups.md

 The `Lookup` class was originally designed to populate dropdown items; while providing some additional features like accessing an item by its ID, being able to read properties of the items other than the ID and Text, and providing a way to raise notifications when the source data changes so that the dropdowns which reference the lookup can update their options.

-## Q.ScriptData Registry
+## ScriptData Registry

-`Q.ScriptData` is a central registry for named data objects like lookups.
+`ScriptData` is a central registry for named data objects like lookups.
 You may think of it as a version of the `IDynamicScriptManager` that works client-side.

 Let's register our language lookup with a custom key:

 ![ScriptData Lookup Register](img/scriptdata-lookup-register.png)

-`Q.ScriptData.set` method registers an object with the specified key which is passed as `Lookup.MyLanguages` in the sample above.
+`ScriptData.set` method registers an object with the specified key which is passed as `Lookup.MyLanguages` in the sample above.

 `"Lookup."` is the standard prefix for lookup objects in the `ScriptData` registry.